lanethefox/EUMAS/docs/schema.md

 # EUMAS Database Schema Documentation

 ## Overview
-The EUMAS (Ella Unified Memory and Archetype System) uses Weaviate as its vector database to store and manage memory instances and their relationships.
-The schema consists of two main classes: `Memory` and `MemoryRelationship`.
+The EUMAS (Ella Unified Memory and Archetype System) uses Weaviate as its vector database to store and manage memory instances and their archetype-specific evaluations.
+The schema consists of two main classes:
+- `Memory`: Stores base interaction data
+- `ArchetypeMemoryRelation`: Stores archetype-specific evaluations and relationships

 ## Memory Class
-The `Memory` class represents individual memory instances in the EUMAS system.
-Each memory captures interaction details, archetype-specific metrics, and prioritization data.
+The `Memory` class represents the basic interaction instance in the EUMAS system.
+It contains the core interaction data without archetype-specific evaluations.

-### Basic Properties
+### Properties

-#### Interaction Properties
+#### Base Interaction Properties
 | Property | Type | Description |
 |----------|------|-------------|
 | `userPrompt` | text | The user's input or query |